 ComReg (The Commission for Communications Regulation) has created an outdoor mobile coverage map that makes it easy to check coverage and signal levels of all the networks at your Eircode.

-Results aren’t guaranteed and it’s based on outdoor coverage which may be different from inside your home or office.
+Bear in mind that results aren’t guaranteed and are based on outdoor coverage, which may be different from inside your home or office.

 Why do some areas have poor network coverage?